Elevating the Profession One Ballot at a Time

 “Supporting people in claiming their voice is much more than putting up a poster and passing out registration forms.
 It’s clearing the path.
 Where to vote?
 How to get to the polls?
 When to vote?
 What are the choices and how do they impact the people we serve?”

 Robertson constantly emphasizes that it takes a village to build the momentum that will mobilize social workers to, in turn, mobilize their clients to vote.
-Toward that end, he has engaged the School’s Field Education Department, its Office of Professional Excellence, and the student-led Policy Caucus to support and help organize the event series.
+Toward that end, he has engaged the School’s Office of Practicum Learning, its Office of Professional Excellence, and the student-led Policy Caucus to support and help organize the event series.
 He has even reached out to the deans of other social work schools to encourage their students to tune in via Zoom or Livestream.